|

 was generated in 1997 than in 2010.
 The only renewable energy

-technology that has seen significant growth within the last
+technology that saw significant growth within the last decade

-decade is wind power – growing at an average of 32%/yr
+is wind power – growing at an average of 32%/yr in the

-in the U.S for the past 13 years.
-Wind will certainly comprise
+U.S for the past 11 years.
+Wind will certainly comprise a super-majority

-a super-majority of the renewable energy that is brought online
+of the renewable energy that is brought online to meet the

 Therefore, if we were to assume that wind comprised all but